-- A. The actions in this part are eligible for replacement credit as determined by the local government unit in parts 8420.0500 to 8420.0820.
-Sufficient information to determine eligibility and credit must be provided to the local government unit as part of a replacement or banking plan application. - B. This part identifies the amount of credit allowed for each action, however, the actual amount may be less as determined by the local government unit.
-When the local government unit allows less replacement credit than the amounts described in this part, the local government unit must provide justification for the lower credit allocation. - C. Subparts 3 to 7 require the incorporation of buffer areas meeting the minimum requirements described in part 8420.0522, subpart 6. - D. Modification or conversion of nondegraded wetlands from one wetland type to another by damming, diking, impounding, or excavating does not constitute replacement credit.
+A. The actions in this part are eligible for replacement credit as determined by the local government unit in parts 8420.0500 to 8420.0820.
+Sufficient information to determine eligibility and credit must be provided to the local government unit as part of a replacement or banking plan application.

+B. This part identifies the amount of credit allowed for each action; however, the amount allocated may be less when the local government unit determines that the replacement wetland does not meet performance standards.
+When the local government unit allows less replacement credit than the amounts described in this part, the local government unit must provide justification for the lower credit allocation.

+C. Subparts 3 to 7 require the incorporation of buffer areas meeting the minimum requirements described in part 8420.0522, subpart 6.

+D. Modification or conversion of nondegraded wetlands from one wetland type to another by damming, diking, impounding, or excavating does not constitute replacement credit.
 Restoration of wetlands drained or filled in violation of this chapter is not eligible for replacement credit.
-Wetlands impacted under an exemption may not be restored for replacement credit for ten years after the impact.
+Except for wetlands affected by the maintenance and repair of existing drainage systems under 8420.0420, subpart 3, item A, wetlands impacted under an exemption may not be restored for replacement credit for ten years after the impact.

 Subp.
-2. Upland buffer areas.
+2. Buffer areas.

-A. Up to ten percent of the buffer area is eligible for replacement credit for establishment or preservation of nonnative vegetation and up to 25 percent of the buffer area is eligible for replacement credit for establishment or preservation of native, noninvasive vegetation.
-Establishing upland buffer around existing high value wetlands adjacent to the replacement wetland is eligible for replacement credit only when the minimum widths provided in part 8420.0522, subpart 6, are maintained and the maximum buffer area under item B is not exceeded.
+A. The establishment or preservation of native, noninvasive vegetation within the buffer area is eligible for replacement credit in an amount up to 25 percent of the area established or preserved.
+The preservation of nonnative vegetation within the buffer area is eligible for replacement credit in an amount up to 10 percent of the area preserved, provided the vegetation is noninvasive.
+Establishing or preserving buffer around existing high value wetlands adjacent to the replacement wetland is eligible for replacement credit only when the minimum widths provided in part 8420.0522, subpart 6, are maintained and the maximum buffer area under item B is not exceeded.